mihirchronicles/code-encyclopedia/README.md

 *   Each character is indexed and can be accessed by an index number using square bracket notation (e.g. "Hello World" - `myString[0]` outputs "H").
 *   Similar methods to the one above include: `charAt()`, `indexOf()`, `lastIndexOf()`, `slice()`.
 *   Other common methods and properties are: `length`, `toUpperCase()`, `toLowerCase()`, `split()`, `trim()`, `replace()`.

-This list is meant as a quick and basic introduction to the magical world of JavaScript strings.
-If there's something you'd like me to add, let me know!
+*   Use [Escape Tool](https://www.the-art-of-web.com/javascript/escape/) if you run into escape character issues.

 Many thanks to my good friend <a href="https://twitter.com/qubyte">Mark</a> for suggesting additions :)

 ### Ternary Operators
-This is one of my favourite things in JavaScript.
-Not only is it simple and easy to use but it's also applicable to lots of situations **and** it can replace more verbose syntax (like `if` statements).
+It can replace more verbose syntax (like `if` statements).
 It looks something like this:

 ```js
 const hoursOfSleep = 5;